exploratory-io/book/viz/column-configuration-dialog.md

 You can set the sort order of the column.
 You can set either "Descending" or "Ascending".
 You can set the sort order in multiple columns.
 In this case, the sort happens in the priority order.

-In case of Summarize Table, there will be no priority option.
-If you set a sorting option in one place, the sorting option you set in other place will be reset.
+In the case of Summarize Table, there will be no priority option.
+If you set a sorting option in one place, the sorting option you set in another place will be reset.

 ## URL